OSHA Workplace Injury Research

 Data: Federal OSHA Severe Injury Reports (29 states).
 2025 and 2026 data forecasted by ClaimsBoost research team.

-Falls to lower levels are the primary driver of internal trauma, accounting for 37.8% of all reported incidents.
-When a worker falls from a ladder, scaffold, or roof, the force of impact is often transmitted directly to the torso, causing severe damage to the chest and abdominal cavity.
+Falls to lower levels are the primary driver of these injuries, accounting for 38% of all reported cases.
+When you fall from a height or slip on a level surface, the force of the impact frequently causes blunt force trauma to the abdomen or chest, leading to internal bleeding or organ rupture.

 1 Other fall to lower level